The Things We've Seen: Production

-Filming began in summer of 2015.
+Filming began in the summer of 2015.
 Production occupied many scenic locations that were also featured in Michael Mann's drama Public Enemies (2009 film), including the downtown streets of Crown Point, Indiana.

 The first draft of the film's screenplay was completed on September 7, 2014.
 The final draft was completed on September 2, 2015 just weeks before the final phase of principal photography.
 Filming was split into two phases beginning in June 2015, lasting four days.
 The cast and crew resumed production in late September 2015.

 With its dark tone and contrasting visuals, the film was dubbed an "American Gothic" by The Film Yap.
 Much of the film's look and visual style was influenced and modeled upon the work of painter Edward Hopper.